architector1324/project-demiurg/examples/examples.md

 ```

 #### **2. Demonstration Goal / What was intended to be shown**
 This example vividly demonstrates **SRGE's outstanding ability for autonomous interpretation and conceptualization, often extending beyond a direct query in unexpected ways**.
 Using the simple prompt "Ant colony," SRGE independently synthesized the concept of a "superorganism of collective intelligence," elevating it to the level of a complex systemic entity governed by symbiotic specialization and hierarchical task allocation.
-This showcases SRGE's profound capacity for abstract conceptualization and deep ontology enrichment from minimal input.
+This showcases SRGE's profound capacity for abstract conceptualization and deep **SRGC-driven enrichment** from minimal input.

 #### **3. Generated JSON World**